Ward Al-Barri

-Ward Helal Khalid Al-Barri (ورد هلال خالد البرّي; born 29 July 1997) is a Jordanian professional footballer who plays as a right-back for Jordanian Pro League club Al-Hussein.
+Ward Helal Khalid Al-Barri (ورد هلال خالد البرّي; born 29 July 1997) is a Jordanian professional footballer who plays as a right-back for Jordanian Pro League club Doqara.

 Club career

 Shabab Al-Ordon

 Born in Zarqa, Al-Barri began his career at Shabab Al-Ordon.

 Al-Faisaly

 On 4 February 2021, Al-Faisaly announced the signing of Al-Barri alongside Mohammad Tannous.

 On 10 July 2023, Al-Barri's contract was terminated.

 Sahab

 Al-Barri played with Sahab during the 2023–24 Jordanian Pro League season.

 Return to Shabab Al-Ordon

 With Sahab relegated to the Jordanian First Division League, Al-Barri decided to return to Shabab Al-Ordon due to the club giving him an opportunity as a professional earlier on in his career, as well as strengthening the team alongside its younger set of players.

 Al-Hussein

 On 23 June 2025, Al-Hussein announced the signing of Al-Barri, after a successful season with Shabab Al-Ordon.